 Calculate, as an example, the deceleration required to stop a car in 140 feet if it is traveling 60 mph.

-60 mph is 88 feet per second.
-Because the ending speed is zero, the difference is this result squared: 7,744 feet squared per second squared.
-The deceleration rate is 7,744/(2 x 140) = 27.66 feet per second per second.
+Convert 60 mph to 88 feet per second.
+Because the ending speed equals zero, the difference is this result squared: 7,744 feet squared per second squared.
+The deceleration rate is 7,744÷(2 x 140) = 27.66 feet per second per second.